 How to remove a hard drive partition on your Mac

-After following the steps to remove a hard drive partition on your Mac, you can then remove it from your hard drive.
+After following the steps to remove a hard drive partition on your Mac, you can remove it from your hard drive.

 - Select the partition you wish to remove from the graph.